 Low or mountable kerbs allows the vehicle to enter the shoulder area with little difficultly.
 Height of 10 cm above pavement level & Edge will have a slope allowing vehicle to step over easily.

 Semi barrier type kerbs are used when the pedestrian traffic is high.
 Their height is 15 cm above the pavement edge.
-This type of kerb prevents encroachment of parking vehicles, but at acute emergency it is possible to drive over this kerb with some difficulty.
+This type of kerb prevents encroachment of parking vehicles.
+In an acute emergency, it is possible to drive over this kerb with some difficulty.

 Barrier type kerbs are designed to discourage vehicles from leaving the pavement.